Skip to main content

 About

-Tearscape is a single player and multiplayer role playing game.
+Tearscape is a single player and multiplayer role playing game with fantasy and dark fantasy themes.
 It was developed by NERDS TAKE OVER and was released on February 2, 2026.
 It received very positive reviews from players.

 Discover a Gothic world in this 2D top-down action-adventure, blending fast-paced combat, exploration, and pixel art inspired by Game Boy Color classics.
 Fight monstrous foes, unlock new abilities, and explore a non-linear map filled with hidden secrets and dangerous challenges.
 Master precise combat, where every strike and dodge matters.
 Manage your stamina as you face off against grotes…